updated 3 days ago

 Creating a Pipeline

-A pipeline can be created by the firm owner or by any team member who has granted the Manage pipelines permission.
-Here are the steps:
+A pipeline can be created by a firm owner or any team member who has been given Manage pipelines access rights.
+Here’s how to create one:

 1. Go to Settings, then to Templates, select Pipelines, then click on the CREATE PIPELINE button.

 3. Give your team members access to the pipeline by selecting the checkboxes next to their names.

 4. Decide how you want to sort your jobs in stages.
 By default, jobs are sorted by account name, but you can also sort them by the amount of time they’ve been in a stage, so that newly added jobs are displayed at the top.

 5. Decide whether you want to show the job name in the pipeline.
 If you plan to add several jobs for one client, it is recommended to turn this setting on.